 Repeated consumer experience has emerged as an immutable truth: immature, horizontally-constructed bamboo does not meet the grind of durable flooring performance as it was first produced.

 In 2006, the introduction of strand-woven bamboo changed everything, according to Wright, for several reasons.
-The strand-woven process fuses bamboo fibers with an environmentally-safe adhesive under extreme pressure to form homogeneous, high-density sheets that are sliced and milled into flooring planks.
-Strand-woven manufacturing peels strips frommoso bamboo, chutes which reach full strength and maturity at six years of age.
+The strand-woven process fuses bamboo fibers with an environmentally safe adhesive under extreme pressure to form homogenous, high-density sheets that are sliced and milled into flooring planks.
+Strand-woven manufacturing peels strips from Moso bamboo, chutes which reach full strength and maturity at six years of age.
 Moso bamboo has a diameter of between six and eight inches.
 Strand-woven bamboo flooring may cost $8.00-$10.00 per square foot.

 Strand-woven bamboo is manufactured according to a “hot-press” process, which basically microwaves the bamboo from the inside out.
 This process allows producers to completely cure bamboo at a six percent moisture content level.
 The product has a high success rate in dry climates, according to Jason Wright’s clientele.
 At six percent, hot-pressed strand-woven bamboo flooring has a dry moisture content which compares favorably with that of high-performing wood floors.
 There are presently relatively few hot-press bamboo flooring manufacturers in the world.

-“Cold-press” processing cures bamboo by humidifying it from the outside in.
+“Cold-press” processing cures the bamboo by humidifying it from the outside in.
 The process is much less expensive, but cold-pressed bamboo fails in most cold climates.
-Due to its comparatively-lower cost, cold-press processing is presently more popular with bamboo manufacturers.
+Due to its comparatively lower cost, cold-press processing is presently more popular with bamboo manufacturers.
 Consumers are wise to inquire on the method of bamboo processing with flooring retailers prior to purchase.

 When installing wood floors with bamboo, it is comforting to know that strength and durability are a fundamental matter of mature stock combined with sound processing.
 Hot-pressed strand-woven bamboo costs more, but ultimately will prove to be the longest lasting of the bamboo flooring options available today.